Send, receive, lock, refund, issue, replay, prove, or settle.

 Inline ZK is for actions that need their own proof before settlement.
 Full vProgs are the later app-to-app composition direction, where independent apps can read or call one another in one combined outcome.

-A builder example should not stop at "the script compiled" or "the txid was accepted."
-Say the practical job: a budget that cannot be drained at once, an asset that moves only under a controller rule, a game turn that cannot get stuck forever, a payout that can be replayed, or a group payment that refunds if the condition fails.
+A builder example needs the user job after the artifact: a budget that cannot be drained at once, an asset that moves only under a controller rule, a game turn that cannot get stuck forever, a payout that can be replayed, or a group payment that refunds if the condition fails.

 Use this order before showing artifacts: what landed on TN12, what the reader can click or repeat, what the repo replayed from accepted rows, which rule is script-enforced versus replay-derived or wallet policy, and what remains missing before a real product claim.

 Then keep the boundary honest.
 If the rule is script-enforced, name the script path.
 If it is wallet policy, planner state, replay-derived state, or testnet-only evidence, say that.
-The useful implication is strongest when the reader can see both the accepted path and the rejected path.
+The claim is strongest when the reader can see both the accepted path and the rejected path.

 For the public application framing, see what TN12 covenant tests are teaching.
 For the current testnet examples, open the TN12 experiment map.

 Pick the smallest path that matches the product.
-Most first builds should be a wallet/payment path, a covenant-shaped rule, or a narrow based app.
+Most first builds are a wallet/payment path, a covenant-shaped rule, or a narrow based app.

 Open product-path table